hrgdavor/jsx6/docs/demistify/demistify.jsx.md

 # About this tutorial

 This is an interactive tutorial to explain `JSX` in more detail and also show how it works behind the scenes.
+You can paly with the code, but be aware that when you go to next page of the tutorial, the example for that page will replace what you just changed in the editor.

 ### Why?
 I will argue that `JSX` can also be useful in vanilla JavaScript, and not just in React or other big libraries.
 Useful use cases in vanilla JS can be easily achieved with a rather short and simple function.